santiagoos152110/Santiagoos152110/README.md

 <br>

 ## 🚀 About Me
-I have a great passion for [mention your professional interests] and a strong curiosity for [specific fields like web development, graphic design, medicine, etc.].
+I have a great passion for communications and corporate relations and a strong curiosity for [specific fields like web development, graphic design, medicine, etc.].
 I'm always eager to learn and improve my skills.
 This is my portfolio where I'll share my projects and progress.

 > [!IMPORTANT]